ETL++: Reinvigorating the Data Integration Market

 Excel is one of the most popular tools with analysts and data scientists.
 With this existing knowledge-base of how to use Excel, a spreadsheet-style UI eliminates any learning curve for users.

 Flexibility and Reuse

 As previously mentioned, one of the areas C++ improved upon C was providing an object-oriented abstraction layer that facilitated component reuse.
 ETL++ provides similar reuse of data pipelines and logic, along with resulting datasets.

 Data engineers, analysts, or data scientists can define data pipelines that can create one or more datasets along the way.
 A data pipeline consists of multiple components which contain logic and data.
-In Datameer Spectrum, these reusable components are workbooks and worksheets.
+In Datameer, these reusable components are workbooks and worksheets.

 Entire data pipelines or individual components (worksheets) can be shared with the team either to customize that pipeline or to extend it with their own additional offshoot pipelines, depending upon their access rights.
 The extension pipelines can be attached to any of the components within the originating pipelines.